christopher-besch/homepage/src/articles/16_open_source/open_source.md

 2. Creating a *fork*.

 Firstly you can go to the original LibreOffice Writer developers and offer them the features you have made.
-They then discuss your changes and, if they like them, *upstream* the changes.
+They then discuss your changes and, if they like them, *upstream* them.
 If that happens, your new feature will be in all new versions of LibreOffice Writer.
 This is the best-case scenario, because you aren't the only user of your new feature.
 Those other users might improve your new feature further.